istio/istio.io/content/en/docs/concepts/security/index.md

   - {}
 {{< /text >}}

-The example following example shows a simple  `deny-all` policy that denies any access to all workloads in the `admin` namespace.
+The following example shows a policy that doesn't allow any access to all workloads in the `admin` namespace.

 {{< text yaml >}}
 apiVersion: security.istio.io/v1beta1